Fabi0pi/Tic-App-Toe/README.md

 # Tic-App-Toe
-Better known as Tic-Tac-Toe game.
+Better known as the Tic-Tac-Toe game.

 # Where does it come from
 It is a project that was created to put into pratice the knowledge <br>